ConnectIt: A Framework for Static and Incremental Parallel Graph Connectivity Algorithms: Framework

 Label propagation is arguably the most frequently implemented parallel graph connectivity today, and has been implemented by many existing popular graph processing systems, including Pregel, Giraph, and other frameworks~\cite{Pregel, Giraph, Nguyen2014, ShunB2013, da2015flashgraph}.
 The \labelprop{} algorithm can be viewed as iterative sparse-matrix vector multiplication (SpMV), where the product is done over the $(\min,\min)$ semiring.

 The implementation of this algorithm works as follows.
 Initially, each vertex is its own parent (we interpret the parents in the algorithm as the labels).
 In each round, the algorithm maintains a subset of vertices called a \defn{frontier} that had their parent change in the previous round (at the start of the algorithm, this set contains all vertices).
 Then, in each round, the algorithm processes all edges incident to vertices in the current frontier, writing the minimum parent ID to the neighbors using a \textsc{writeMin}.
 The algorithm terminates once the array of parents no longer changes, which will occur within $D$ rounds where $D$ is the diameter of the graph.
 In the worst case, the algorithm will process all edges in each round giving overall work $O(mD)$ and depth $(D \log n)$.
-Note that the \labelprop{} algorithm is \emph{not monotonic}, since the label updates only affect neighbors, and not entire trees.
+Note that the \labelprop{} algorithm is \emph{not monotonic}, since the label updates only affect the 1-hop neighborhood of a vertex spreading its label, and not entire trees.

 The correctness of this algorithm is folklore, but we provide a generic proof of correctness for it, and \otherminbased{} algorithms like Liu-Tarjan and Stergiou's algorithm in Theorem~\ref{thm:min_based_correctness} below.
 We compose \labelprop{} with sampling methods by using the same idea as with our sampled Liu-Tarjan framework, since relabeling the largest component to have the smallest ID ensures that vertices in this component never change their ID in subsequent rounds.